ResearchComputing/Documentation/docs/storage/petalibrary/onedrive.md

 #### Step 2: Open your OneDrive (right pane)
 In the Collection search (right pane) enter: OneDrive CU Boulder - this should show your OneDrive contents

-* If you'd like to transfer from Team Drives click the "Up One Directory" button and then select Team Drives

 ![Globus OneDrive](onedrivesearch.png)

 #### Step 3: Open CURC (left pane)